 Three years ago, one of our teams decided to introduce some principles of the Continuous Delivery approach into the release process and transformed them into practice.
 These principles have become development milestones for Mia-Platform.

 Let’s have a look:

-- Planned Goals: create a team board to keep under control the established release objectives for each work cycle, with a defined timetable (typically weekly).
+- Planned Goals: create a team board to keep under control the established release objectives for each work cycle, with a defined timetable (typically weekly), following Agile methodologies.

 - Automatic deployment pipeline: the developed and versioned code activates the build’ automatic pipeline, unit tests, and acceptance tests.
 The release in a staging environment is enabled by the Product Owner, inside the team, who verifies the environment’s acceptance requirements.
 During each sprint, the set features go into production through an automatic deployment, operated manually during the predetermined release windows.

 The team pipeline takes the code from checkout to the staging environment (NB: for this team, the red line indicates a manually activated step).

 - Release windows: depending on the application domain and users’ traffic analysis, it is possible to identify the most suitable time windows for releases, according to needs.
 As a matter of fact, depending on the customer, it is not always possible to release any software at any time.
 In these time windows, therefore, there must also be time for any rollbacks and the re-deployment of the previous version.

 - Small batches: the complexity of the merge exponentially increases as the amount of code released grows.
 So, splitting the job into individual features and proceeding through incremental development cycles decrease the chance of release failing.
 Furthermore, a possible roll-back would not invalidate all the work done.

 - Rigorous versioning: when the releases in all environments are frequent, it is essential to always know what has been released in each environment; for this reason, each application and service display their own version number.
 In this way, teams can increase the number of their releases and critical failures are almost non-existent because the changes that break the system are automatically blocked before they arrive in production.